FLming/CRNN.tf2/README.md

 - Easy to understand
 - Easy to change the backbone
 - Easy to use other components of TensorFlow, such as serving
+- [x] Tensorflow serving
+- [ ] Tensorflow lite
+- [ ] Distributed training

-This repo aims to build a efficient, complete end-to-end text recognize network only by using the various components of tensorflow 2.
+This repo aims to build a simple, efficient, end-to-end text recognize network by using the various components of tensorflow 2.

 ## Data prepare

 In order to train this network, you should prepare a lookup table, images and labels.
-Example data both on example folder(copy from [MJSynth](https://www.robots.ox.ac.uk/~vgg/data/text/)).
+Example is copy from [MJSynth](https://www.robots.ox.ac.uk/~vgg/data/text/).

 ### [Lookup table](./example/table.txt)

-See example.
-The file contains all characters and blank label(in the last or any place both ok, but I find tf decoders set it to last and can't change it.)
+The file contains all characters and blank label (in the last or any place both ok, but I find tf decoders can't change it, so set it to last).
 Currently, you can write any word for blank.

 ### Image data